puppeteer/puppeteer/new-docs/puppeteer.protocol.css.cssstylesheetheader.ismutable.md

 ## Protocol.CSS.CSSStyleSheetHeader.isMutable property

 Whether this stylesheet is mutable.
-Inline stylesheets become mutable after they have been modified via CSSOM API. <link> element's stylesheets are never mutable.
+Inline stylesheets become mutable after they have been modified via CSSOM API. <link> element's stylesheets become mutable only if DevTools modifies them.
 Constructed stylesheets (new CSSStyleSheet()) are mutable immediately after creation.

 <b>Signature:</b>